TomGrobbe/vMenu/README.md

 ```
 5. Go to `resources/vMenu/config/` and copy the `permissions.cfg` file to the _same folder_ wherever your **server.cfg** file is stored!
 So, you'll end up with `server.cfg` and `permissions.cfg` IN THE SAME FOLDER.
 6. This step is optional **IF** you want to be lazy and just start playing right away.
 However, if you want to be able to change the time, weather and kick people from the server, or even restrict some of the features for certain players/groups, then go into your `permissions.cfg` file (the one you copied to the same folder as the server.cfg is located), and start editing it by following the instructions in there, and looking at the [permissions list here](https://github.com/TomGrobbe/vMenu/wiki/permissions).
+7. Save the server.cfg file if you haven't already, and restart the server.
+You're now done, enjoy!
 ---

 ## NativeUI